vivek-appscms/linguistto/translate/english-to-marathi.md

 ---
 layout: translate
 fileName: english_to_marathi
 from: en
 to: mr
 permalink: english-to-marathi-sentence-translation
+tool: english-to-marathi-sentence-translation
 ---